elsangra/D-CAMPUS_ATTENDANCE/README.md

     * Evaluates student time spent on campus based on attendance data.
     * Provides a reference for checking student attendance and monitoring lecturer activity.

-**Note:** Further details such as application usage instructions, contribution guidelines, and license information can be added as needed.

----

-Feel free to enhance this README with additional information specific to your project's requirements or audience.